danieltanyi/Ultimate_Java_part1_Fundamentals/README.md

 * Procedural
 * Funtional (Important!)
-* Object-Oriented (I used this paradigm to improved on my Mortgage calculator project)(Important!)
+* Object-Oriented (I used this paradigm to improved on my Mortgage calculator project)(Important!) is a methodology or a paradigm to design a program using classes and objects.
 * Event-driven
 * Logic
 * Aspect-oriented